 Deadline: Tuesday, November 11

 Top Prize: $200

 Runners-Up Prizes: Gift cards from AU Campus Store

-Once you’ve read Notes from No Man's Land: American Essays and have heard Eula Biss speak on Tuesday, September 3rd, you’ll have the opportunity to contribute your voice to the Writer as Witness Program.
+Once you’ve read The Influencing Machine and have heard Brooke Gladstone speak on Wednesday, September 3rd, you’ll have the opportunity to contribute your voice to the Writer as Witness Program.

-Open to all College Writing & Honors English students.
+Open to all College Writing students.
 Sponsored by the College Writing Program and AU Campus Store.